 It sounds amazing, and it is.
 The Boiling Lake is a fumarole, or an opening in the Earth's crust that releases steam and gas, and it's flooded with hot bubbling water that rises into a cloud of vapor.
 The site is approximately 200 feet wide, it's located in the Morne Trois Pitons National Park, and it's a must-see attraction.

-The downside is that this broiling body of water can only be reached after a fairly grueling, humid, muddy hike that will take anywhere from three to six hours to complete.
+The downside is that this broiling body of water can only be reached after a fairly grueling, humid and muddy trek that will take anywhere from three to six hours to complete.
 And that's only one-way.
-Experts and recent guests unanimously agree that you shouldn't take this trip by yourself.
-The most common starting point is in the town of Laudat, where it should be fairly easy to find a guide who knows the way and is willing to take you to the spot.
-Keep in mind that this is an intensive and lengthy hike, so you can anticipate paying at least $50 one way, per person for the experience.
-That doesn't include the admission cost into the national park.
+Experts and recent travelers agree that you shouldn't attempt this trip by yourself.
+The most common starting point is in the town of Laudat, where it should be fairly easy to find a local guide (just ask around town) who knows the way and is willing to take you to the spot.
+Keep in mind that this is an intensive and lengthy hike, so you should expect to pay at least EC$135 (around $50) one-way, per person for the experience.
+That doesn't include the admission cost into the Morne Trois Pitons National Park.

 More Best Things To Do in Dominica

 Located on the west side of Morne Trois Pitons National Park (around 6 miles from Roseau), the jaw-dropping Trafalgar Falls are two of the most-visited sights on the island.
 In addition to being incredibly impressive, they're also easily accessible for the most amateur hikers and adventure seekers.
 The upper waterfall (colloquially referred to as "Father") cascades dramatically from the Trois Pitons River, across the Titou Gorge and empties into hot sulfur springs, while the lower waterfall ("Mother") flows gently from the river into a natural swimming pool.